Office location: Center Of The Arts 2017

 Phone: (262) 472-5626

-Jane Riegel Ferencz is Associate Professor of Music History and adjunct faculty in the Department of Women's Studies.
-She has presented papers at meetings of the American Musicological Society, the Society for American Music, the Haydn Society, and a number of other organizations.
+Jane Riegel Ferencz is Associate Professor of Music History and serves as the Interim Associate Dean of the College of Arts and Communication.
+She has presented papers nationally and internationally at meetings of the American Musicological Society, the Society for American Music, the Haydn Society, and a number of other organizations.
 Her musicological research interests are diverse, ranging from late 18th and early 19th century orchestral and chamber music to American music of the 20th century.
 Current projects include a book chronicling the musicians of the WPA Federal Dance Project, as well as a biography of the American pianist-composer-arranger Genevieve Pitot.
-Her most recent presentation (July 2013) was at the Song, Stage and Screen VIII conference at London's Royal Central College of Drama and Speech.

-At UWW, Dr. Ferencz teaches Music History courses, World of the Arts, and Women in Music.
+At UWW, Dr. Ferencz teaches Music History courses.
 She has also participated in several Travel Study courses, taking students to Italy and France.

 Awards: UW-W Everett Long Award for the Advancement of General Education (2012); College of Arts and Communication Teaching Award (2009); nominee for the W.P.
 Roseman Teaching Award (2009); UW-W LEARN Center Teaching Scholar (2002-2003); UW-W Excellence Award for Instructional Academic Staff (2002)